robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 ## Services as Queues

-The argument for why wait degrades so badly at 80% follows directly from the results of queuing theory.
-We can start to understand this by first understanding how a service such as a web application might be described in queuing theory.
+The argument for why latency degrades so badly at 80% follows directly from the results of queuing theory.
+We can start to understand this by first understanding how a service like a web application can be modelled using queuing theory.

 For the purpose of this discussion, we'll assume that we are interested in measuring the latency of a web application - the service - and that we are running that application on a single server.
 Requests arrive at the service and are processed as quickly as possible.
-If the service is too busy processing other requests when a new request arrives then that request waits in the queue until the service can process it.
+If the service is too busy processing other requests when a new request arrives, then that request waits in the queue until the service can process it.
 For simplicity, we'll assume that the queue is unbounded and that once a request is in the queue, the only way it can leave is by getting